Sdelsaz/PIN-for-Admin/README.md

 $7= Organisation name: You can set the Organisation Name in Paremeter 7.
 If no Value is set, "Pin for Admin" is used for the title.

-$8= Path to a custom icon: You can provide the path to a custom icon in Paremeter 8.
+$8= Path/Link to a custom icon: You can provide the path or link to a custom icon in Paremeter 8.
 If no Value is set, the default icon is used.

 ### Pre-requirements: